nelsonmorais/azure-iot/README.md

 ### Deploying

-The repository contains a set of bash (.azcli) scripts that, once executed, will create an Azure resource group to setup a Sandbox environment of a simple Industrial IoT infrastrcuture from where a simulated device will send some telemetry data.
+The repository contains a set of bash (.azcli) scripts that, once executed, will create an Azure resource group to setup a Sandbox environment of a simple Industrial IoT infrastructure from where a simulated device will send some telemetry data.

 Run the `setup-bash-files.sh` to give execution permission on the `*.azcli` files and then execute the `create-all.azcli` bash script to create all the resources in Azure.

 On the first execution of the `create-all.azcli` the script will check if the `variables-local-only.azcli` is present, if not the script will stop and provide the instructions to setup this file.
 Create the file with the instructions provided and execute the script again.

 Once the execution of the scripts ends, an Azure IoT Edge device simulator should be sending simulated telemetry data to an IoT Hub and this data should be visible on the following places:
-- The Storage Account to where the IoT Hub message rounting is configured to keep data for cold storage analysis
+- The Storage Account to where the IoT Hub message routing is configured to keep data for cold storage analysis
 - In Time Series Insights as long as the IoT Hub has the network configured to allow public connections (see note below).

 > **Note 1**:
 > - TSI ingest doesn't work if Public traffic is disabled on the IoT Hub and on the TSI Storage Account, for more info see: https://docs.microsoft.com/en-us/azure/time-series-insights/concepts-streaming-ingestion-event-sources#create-or-edit-event-sources
 > - To have TSI data ingested, the IoT Hub and the TSI Storage Account network configurations need to allow Public connectivity, this is not the case if the `disable-public-traffic.azcli` is executed, which is the default case on the `create-all.azcli` script
-> - [TODO]: A possible workaroud is to use and Event Hub between IoT Hub and TSI, but this also requires the Event Hub and the TSI Storage Account to allow Public connectivity
+> - [TODO]: A possible workaround is to use and Event Hub between IoT Hub and TSI, but this also requires the Event Hub and the TSI Storage Account to allow Public connectivity
 > - [TODO]: An alternative to TSI would be Azure Data Explorer

 > **Note 2**:
-> - If public network access is not allowed on the Storage Accounts (default case on the `create-all.azcli`), then a network firewall rule needs to be added with the local machine public IP address to allow access to the `cold-storage` container of the IoT Hub Storage Account and to the TSI Storgae Account environment container, to be able to see the blobs on these containers
+> - If public network access is not allowed on the Storage Accounts (default case on the `create-all.azcli`), then a network firewall rule needs to be added with the local machine public IP address to allow access to the `cold-storage` container of the IoT Hub Storage Account and to the TSI Storage Account environment container, to be able to see the blobs on these containers

 ## What will be created